-Insectropolis is a nice, short excursion if you're looking for something to do with the kids.
+Insectropolis is a nice, short excursion if you're looking for something to do with the kids and you're in the area, but before making a trek note that it is a small museum.
 If your child is interested in insects, there is a lot to be learned here.

 Cost to Enter: $8.00 per person.
 Free for children 2 years old and under.
 There is a group rate of $6.00 per visitor, for groups of 15 or more (though the group rate may not apply for special events).

 How Much Time You Need: You’ll need about an hour to see it all.

 Food Options: Other than the flavored honey straws and freeze-dried bugs in the gift shop, there is no food for sale.
 So make sure you either eat before you go, or pack snacks for later.

 When to Go: We went on a Monday afternoon and there were only one or two other families there.
 I was told that the museum can sometimes be crowded during the school year on weekday mornings, because it is a popular field-trip destination.
 It is a small location.
 If you plan on going then, call ahead to be safe.
 There are also special events throughout the year, like the Halloween Boo at the Zoo with Scooby Doo (which takes place inside the small zoo inside Insectropolis).

 What to Bring: You may want to pack snacks (though freeze-dried bugs are tastier than you'd expect).
 I recommend the salt and vinegar variety, but good luck getting the kids to eat them!
 Since it isn’t a whole day experience you don’t need much more than your basic supplies.

 Best for Ages: There is a lot of reading required in order to fully engage with the exhibits.
 Elementary school aged children are the perfect audience for Insectropolis.
 If you’ve got younger kids, be prepared to do a lot of reading aloud to give them a full experience.